openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 this specification will be focused on the details of the role.

-The term **core contributor** will mean a named person participating in the `Core Contributor Program`_ and meeting the requirements of that program.
+The term **core contributor** will mean a named person participating in the `Core Contributor Program`_ as a coding core contributor and meeting the requirements of that program.

 The term **maintainer scrum-of-scrums** will mean group of all maintainers who are responsible for flagging issues to project